da22le123/DeveloperCollaborationTool/docs/ClientCommunicationLog.md

 The application will be hosted on a private VPS.
 Whether it will be behind a VPN was not specified.

 An extra functionality (nice to have) is having guests adding comments to existing documents without modifying them.

+## Email to the client with initial solution proposal (25.11.2024)

+### Email content

+The email was sent to the client to propose a solution based on the requirements gathered during the first Interview, and the written assignment description and to ask for approval of the current version of Functional Design document as well as the wireframes.

+P.S.
+You can see the current version of the Functional Design document and wireframes in the `docs` folder.

+### Response from the client

+The client responded with a few questions and concerns regarding the Functional Design document version that was sent to them.
+The client missed following information in the document:

+* User story for "Providing comments on on screen items."
+* User story for "What shapes would resemble."
+* An "insight envisioning process."
+An "activity diagram, chaining the user stories together, and showing the flow of the application."
+* Data architecture explanation
+* Navigation map for the wireframes

+The client stated that even though the document is not complete, they are happy with the progress and this version of the document will do for the Sprint 1.